 The aim of the Book of Fortresses project is to spatially reconstruct an exceptional architectural source from early modern Portugal called the Livro das Fortalezas (Book of Fortresses).
 The book contains 120 perspective drawings and architectural plans of more than 55 fortresses and fortified towns along the border between Portugal and Spain.
 It also contains a brief but clear itinerary followed by the book’s author (a Portuguese Squire named Duarte de Armas) when he traveled to each site in 1509.

 This site aggregates a lot of the work that has been done on the project, especially the 3D GIS layers.
 It is in a near constant state of development as more fortresses are modeled or scanned and as the images of the book are annotated and structured in the database.
-At the current stage there are also high-resolution scans of the recent facsimile of the book.
-The list of location pages is organized according to Duarte de Armas' original itinerary in 1509.
+The site is intended (primarily) to act as a portal into the digital work that is discussed in much greater detail in forthcoming written publications.

 This project is in collaboration with Wired! at Duke University.